Olski-09/Olski-09/README.md

 ## Hi there 👋
+Currently a german high-school-student graduating this summer I want to study medicine informatics

 <!--
 **Olski-09/Olski-09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.